HeyGen Privacy Policy

 We may obtain information about you from outside sources, including:

-4. How Do We Use Your Information?
+4. How Do We Use Your Information, and for what Purpose?

 5. How Do We Share Your Data?